 In Mike Michalowicz’ latest book, to be released on April 28, Mike provides a framework for what to work on next in your business.
 In fact, the book is entitled Fix This Next.

 I have just received my certification as a Fix This Next Advisor and I’ve been performing Fix This Next evaluations for a few of our clients.
 The evaluation provides a framework to ensure you are working on the most important challenge for your business, not just fighting fires and surviving.

 Moving in the Right Direction

 Mike describes the survival trap as “The result of responding to an apparent and urgent issue while unintentionally neglecting the considerations that will permanently move a business toward vision.
 The survival trap is typified by the sensation of taking two steps forward and three steps back.”
 As he explains, when you are facing a challenge, any movement from where you are feels like relief.
 However, unless you’re moving in the direction of your vision, addressing the most vital need of your business, you may in fact, be moving backwards.

-To ensure that you are moving your business in the direction of your vision, use the methodical approach outlined in the book.
+To ensure that you are moving your business in the direction of your vision, while still working to overcome a crisis use the methodical approach outlined in the book.
 Evaluate the business using the Business Hierarchy of Needs (BHN).
 Next week, we’ll discuss the BHN and share a link to a site to do an online assessment, using this framework.